gharris1727/kgrep/README.md

 ```console
 make datasets
 ```

+The enron dataset can be found in `enron/obj/` along with the preprocessed files.

 `enron.sh` reads data from enron.tar, a single 1.7G tarball filled with emails.
 The results of the test are put in `enron.csv`